strapi/strapi/docs/3.0.0-beta.x/community/contributing-guide.md

 ## Feature Requests

 Feature Requests by the community are highly encouraged.
-Please feel free to submit a [feature request](https://portal.productboard.com/strapi) or to upvote 👍 [an existing feature request](https://portal.productboard.com/strapi) in the ProductBoard.
+Please feel free to submit a [feature request](https://portal.productboard.com/strapi) or upvote 👍 [an existing feature request](https://portal.productboard.com/strapi) in the ProductBoard.

 ## Bugs